 For true color harmony in a space, turn to the analogous combination of blue, blue-violet, and violet.
 It's a mix spotted in this dreamy nursery designed by Mallory of Style Your Senses.
 Shades of violet and blue-violet take center stage, while blue acts as an accent color.
 It's a bright combo that works seamlessly in children's rooms, or even home offices that could benefit from a little pizzazz.
 Recreate the look by being unafraid to mix these hues with patterns, such as the purple and white plaid accent wall seen here.

 5. Orange, Orange-Yellow, Yellow

-Leave it to Dabito of Old Brand New to flawlessly execute an analogous color living room.
-The orange velvet ottoman and orange-yellow accents perfectly balance the pop of sunny yellow decor.
-Bringing in rich hues, like the warm wood finishes, keeps the entire space feeling grounded and grown-up.
+Leave it to Dabito of Old Brand New to flawlessly execute an analogous color idea in this living room.
+The orange velvet ottoman and yellow-orange accents perfectly balance the sunny yellow decor.
+Bringing in warm wood finishes keeps the entire space feeling grounded and grown-up.

 Although it appears that orange is the dominant color in this space, it's complemented nicely by the yellow-orange and yellow hues that accompany it.
 If you're all about sunny shades, this vibrant scheme is right up your alley.
 The bold color palette would fit right into contemporary, artistic spaces, or ones with boho flair.
 Replicate the visuals by snatching up vintage finds showcasing these colors and painting part of the wall orange.
 While it might seem like the color-blocking effect would overwhelm the room, it actually adds a nice cheery pop.